parttimehacker/new_pi_desktop/README.md

 key_mgmt=WPA-PSK
 }
 ```
 - Unmount the SD card; insert into your Raspberry Pi and boot.
-I like to use a monitor and keyboard/mouse for the initial setup and then use VNC.
+I like to use a monitor and keyboard/mouse combination for the initial setup and then use VNC.

 # Configuring Your Raspberry Pi

 * Select country, language, timezone and language
 * Enter a password
 * Select your wireless network (if applicable)
 * Update software

 - Login as **pi** and execute raspi-config to set up the following